You want to buy a new bikepacking bag – but which one to buy? I tested a few bags.

 ARKEL Seatpacker (15L) | ARKEL Rollpacker 15 (which has an accessory-bag attached)…

 On the first tour (Tuscany Trail, 4 nights), I tested the Arkel Seatpacker, Ortlieb Handelbar-Pack & Cockpit Bag and Framebag.
 And I had Salsa EXP bags on the handelbar and forks.
 On the second (1 night) tour I changed the Ortlieb Framebag for the Vaude Framebag – and left the Salsa bags behind.

 If you live close to ZURICH and would like to test or borrow a bag, you can do this here: borrow bikepacking gear from GET CHANGED!.

 If you have little time – skip through the text: GREEN what is great.
 RED what was not good.
 BLUE – option questions I need to check.

-ARKEL has a special hanger system (see picture below).
-You fix an aluminium hanger at your seatpost and saddle (it takes 10 sec) – and then you put your bag onto this aluminium hanger and fix it to the seatpost with velcro.
+The Canadian company has developed a special hanger system (see picture below) – i.e. you fix an aluminium hanger at your seatpost and saddle (it takes 10 sec) – and then you put your SEATPACKER bag onto this aluminium hanger and fix it to the seatpost with velcro.
 This allows you to very easily take off your bag when you leave your bike and put it on again.
-I love it, it is great.
+I love it.
 But you have an extra item on the bike.

 Thanks to Michael Luplow for the video – go and check his side (he also reviews Ortlieb bags): Bikepacking-Adventures.